KaushikDas9/PokeDex/README.md

 ## Screenshots
-Some Screenshots is help you that how app looks like
+Some Screenshots is help you to understand that how app looks like

 <p float="left" align="center" >